 “Raise your hand if you’ve ever asked your abuser to speak to you in a nicer way.
 Raise your hand if you’ve tearfully begged your abuser to be kinder to you.
 Wow.
 That’s a lot of hands.

 “Did it work?
 No. At least not forever.
-The next time your abuser felt turmoil, s/he used their anger or sly verbal manipulations to bring you down again…you cannot stop physical, mental, emotional or verbal abuse from happening to you.
-The only thing you can do is change how you react to it.” – from my blog at healthyplace
+The next time your abuser felt turmoil, s/he used their anger or sly verbal manipulations to bring you down again … you cannot stop physical, mental, emotional or verbal abuse from happening to you.
+The only thing you can do is change how you react to it.” – from Kellie Jo Holly’s blog, Verbal Abuse in Relationships at HealthyPlace

 You are not at fault; realizing that you cannot and do not control the abuse OR your abuser is priority number one.
 You cannot “help your abuser” or “mother” him out of abusive behavior.
 You cannot change him, although he may choose to change himself as due to your new-found healthy behaviors!